Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Steps for Acquiring Evidence
+Steps for acquiring evidence

-- Select most likely resources
+- Select most likely resources (databases)

-- Design a search strategy
+- Tailor search strategy to database(s)

 Subjects: Allied Health